VysePresident/MafiaBot2/README.md

 -Use the End of Day Timer

--Link vote-post in game chat to the votecount that results.

 -Generate Original Playerlist and Update playerlist Alive/Dead automatically.

 -<u>The code should be broken entirely into cogs which are loaded into the bot via extension, allowing the bot to be changed at runtime</u> - The main.py file should have no code except the extensions!
 (And possibly include empty extensions based on what we're intended to fill out later.)